cb1kenobi/snooplogg/README.md

 </div>
 <br>

 SnoopLogg is a lightweight, zero dependency debug logging library for Node.js and Bun.
 It is specifically designed for CLI programs, daemons, and libraries.

+SnoopLogg is flexible and capable, but not the best solution for things such as logging HTTP server requests, filtering by log level, and web browser console is not supported.
+For CLI apps and libaries, SnoopLogg is the shiz.

 # Features

- - Snoop on other nested SnoopLogg instances combining them
+ - Snoop on other SnoopLogg instances to aggregate log messages
- - Pipe messages to one or more streams (such as a file or socket)
+ - Pipe log messages to one or more streams (such as a file or socket)
  - Namespaced and nested namespaced loggers with filtering support
  - Automatic namespace colorization
  - Custom log message formatting and styling
  - Pretty stack trace rendering
  - Support for object mode streams
+ - Zero dependencies

 # Basic Logging